srobo/srcomp-puppet/README.md

 to the default user (as well as `root`) are disabled.
 Access to the main user is available via SSH using keys whose public keys are in `modules/compbox/files/main-user-authorized_keys`.

+The default state of a fresh machine is configured around the dummy compstate.
+Therefore the first time you deploy your own compstate you may get a warning that the compstate being deployed isn't related to the current deployment.
+This is obviously expected on your first deploy, but should be carefully regarded thereafter.

 ## Validation